15 Mistakes You’ll Probably Make This Thanksgiving

 Apparently, your cousin has gone vegan since the last time you saw her, and the only thing on her plate is cranberry sauce—even your Brussels sprouts have bacon in them.
 Now she’s digging around in your cupboard for something, anything to eat with her cranberry sauce.

 Here’s what to do: Everyone deserves the opportunity to stuff themselves until they burst on Thanksgiving, so double check with your guests about dietary restrictions beforehand.
 You’ll probably need to have at least one vegetarian-friendly or gluten-free dish on the table, but you can also request your guests bring a dish they can eat (and share).
-These are 14 foods nutritionists would never eat on Thanksgiving.

 You’ll try to do everything yourself